laxity7/laravel-swagger/README.md

 Generating the swagger documentation is easy, simply run `php artisan laravel-swagger:generate` in your project root.

 > Keep in mind the command will simply print out the output in your console.
 If you want the docs saved in a file, you can reroute the output like
-> so: `php artisan laravel-swagger:generate -o=swagger.json`
+> so: `php artisan laravel-swagger:generate -o swagger.json`

 If you wish to generate docs for a subset of your routes, you can pass a filter using `--filter`, for
 example: `php artisan laravel-swagger:generate --filter="/api"`

 By default, laravel-swagger prints out the documentation in json format, if you want it in YAML format, you can override the format using the `--format` (`-f`) flag.
-Make sure to have the yaml extension installed if you choose to do so.
+Make sure to have the yaml extension or `symfony/yaml` package installed if you choose to do so.
-Format options are: `json` or `yaml`
+By default, format options are: `json` or `yaml`.
+You can add your own format by adding a new class that implements the `Laxity7\LaravelSwagger\Generators\FormatGenerator` interface and add it to the `'formats'` array in the `config/laravel-swagger.php` file.

 By default, prints out the documentation to the console, if you want it in a file, you can override the output using the `--output` (`-o`) flag.